Ways to Treat & Prevent Tingles from Shingles

 Did you know that one out of three people in the U.S. will develop the shingles virus in their lifetime?
 The Centers for Disease Control and Prevention reports there’s an estimated one million cases of shingles each year.
-The good news is shingles can be prevented.
+Don’t be scared by those numbers- shingles is preventable and treatable.

 Anyone, including children, can contract shingles, but the risk increases with age.

-People over the age of 30 who weren’t immunized for chicken pox are more susceptible to shingles.
+People with shingles can transmit the virus and cause chickenpox within an individual who has not yet had chickenpox nor vaccinated against it.
 Individuals with compromised immune systems are also at risk.
 Shingles can be transmitted from the time a person first feels the pain until the blisters from the rash scab over.
+“If it is still fresh and has not yet scabbed over, you can contract shingles from skin-to-skin contact and droplet contact.
+We encourage people with the rash to cover the rash until it scabs and stay away from others,” said Dr. Aguilar.
 Antiviral medications help treat shingles and shorten the length of severity of the virus.

 If you’re over the age of 50 and are interested in getting the vaccine, talk with your doctor.
-If you’re in need of a primary care physicians, visit Bayhealth's Find a Doctor page or call 1-866-BAY-DOCS (229-3627) to be matched with a doctor who fits your needs.
+If you’re in need of a primary care physicians, visit Bayhealth's Find a Doctor page to find a physician who fits your needs.